xiao-mantou/GamingTweaks/OS (general)/Readme.md

 There is a wide-spreading myth that says that it helps to install repacked versions to _gain gaming performance_.
 This is wrong and there was never any evidence given, but it's true that such repacks a) are smaller in download size (compared to the original packages) b) helping you to avoid wasting SSD/HDD space on your OS partition.
 For example you can use [abbodi1406 vcredist package](https://github.com/abbodi1406/vcredist) which only installs the latest Microsoft Visual C++ Redistributable Runtimes which comes without any payload - in other words you save a lot of space.
 While this in theory is a good thing it is not always practical because some Game Stores such as Steam or even some applications which you install forcing you to _re-install_ those packages because they won't probably detect that you already have those runtimes installed.
 This basically means you override such a repack with the official MS packages and at the end you won't gain anything out of it.

 Problems:
-* Repackes could contain malware
+* Repacks could contain malware
 * Steam and other Stores, or even some application overriding or forcing you to install official runtimes even if never ones are already installed
 * No performance benefits